Green anaerobic digesters at a wastewater treatment plant, processing organic waste.

 Share

-Wastewater, which contains a large number of toxic chemicals, is treated well before releasing it into the environment to prevent harm to humans, animals, and plants.
+Wastewater, which contains a large number of toxic chemicals, is treated well before being released into the environment to prevent harm to humans, animals, and plants.

-All kinds of industrial waste, biowaste, animal manure, sewage, waste from agricultural, dairy, pulp, food, textile as well as municipal solid waste is treated through this process.
+This process treats a wide range of industrial waste, biowaste, animal manure, sewage, waste from agricultural, dairy, pulp, food, textile, and municipal solid waste sources.

-One of the major highlights of anaerobic wastewater treatment is that it consumes less energy and produces energy in the form of biogas.
+One of the major highlights of anaerobic wastewater treatment is that it consumes less energy and produces biogas as a byproduct.

-Most, if not all, anaerobic treatment process involves some form of bioreactor, which helps to maintain an oxygen-free environment and assists anaerobic digestion.
+Most, if not all, anaerobic treatment processes involve some form of bioreactor, which helps maintain an oxygen-free environment and assists in anaerobic digestion.

-Generally, the bioreactor contains sludge, which contains a community of anaerobic bacteria that acts upon wastewater as it enters the bioreactor.
+Generally, the bioreactor contains sludge, which contains a community of anaerobic bacteria that act upon wastewater as it enters the bioreactor.

 1. Anaerobic contact process